 - All staff and students in schools are to spread out from others within all indoor spaces of the school, for gatherings and events, and in staff only spaces.
-Occupancy limits must be respected by all and will be posted in large meeting/activity spaces (and posted in other rooms where crowding may be a concern, such as staff lunch/break rooms). - As a temporary enhanced measure schools are to create as much space as possible and provide support to students and staff returning to school using a trauma-informed approach. - Remind students and staff and respecting others personal space.
-Use visual supports, signage, prompts, video modeling, etc. as necessary - Exceptions include when closer proximity is required for a specific educational or work activity.
-These should be kept brief. - Strategies will be implemented at the site level to prevent crowding at entrances/exits, pick-up and drop-off times, and anywhere else people may gather/crowd (e.g., common areas, hallways/near lockers, etc.).
-Strategies to prevent crowding include: - Stagger recess/snack, lunch, and class transition times to provide a greater amount of space for everyone. - o Take students outside more often, where and when possible. - Manage flow of people in common areas, including hallways and around lockers, to minimize crowding and allow for ease of people passing through.
-This must be done as a temporary enhanced measure. - Use floor markings and posters to address traffic flow throughout the school.
-This may include one-way hallways and designated entrances/exits.
-It is important not to reduce the number of exits and ensure the fire code is adhered to. - Classrooms and school buses will have dedicated seating plans and on buses students will be spread out into empty seats (when available).
+Occupancy limits must be respected by all and will be posted in large meeting/activity spaces (and posted in other rooms where crowding may be a concern, such as staff lunch/break rooms). - Exceptions include when closer proximity is required for a specific educational or work activity.
+These should be kept brief. - Strategies will be implemented at the site level to prevent crowding at entrances/exits, pick-up and drop-off times, and anywhere else people may gather/crowd (e.g., common areas, hallways/near lockers, etc).
+Strategies to prevent crowding include: - Stagger recess/snack, lunch, and class transition times to provide a greater amount of space for everyone. - o Take students outside more often, where and when possible. - Manage flow of people in common areas, including hallways and around lockers, to minimize crowding and allow for ease of people passing through. - Use floor markings and posters to address traffic flow throughout the school. - Classrooms and school buses will have dedicated seating plans and on buses students will be spread out into empty seats (when available). - For staff only spaces (e.g., lunchrooms/break rooms, photocopier rooms, school main offices, etc.) utilize floor markings and signage to direct traffic flow, respect occupancy limits, and continue to spread out in the available space to prevent staff members from crowding or being in the personal space of others.
+Do not crowd into staff only spaces (e.g., several staff member crowding together to share a table for lunch, etc). - See Gatherings and Events and School Main Office section for more information.